APPLICATIONS OPEN! 2020 2nd Australian Wildlife Conservation Training Course (Applied)

 * Part of the proceeds of the training course will be donated to activities for the conservation of Australian wildlife.

 Those wishing to apply to participate should complete the application form and send to the email address below.
-First-round applications close on 10 December 2019 (Tuesday) and places allocated in order of receipt of application.
+Second-round applications close on 10 February 2020 (Monday) and places allocated in order of receipt of application.
 Applications will close when maximum participant numbers have been reached.
 Successful applicants will be sent fee details (invoice) and payment instructions to the email address you provide on your application form.
 Please make payment as per instructions within 10 days of receipt of the invoice.

 Training Course Application Form (please choose one format)